astorDev/nist/queries/article/index.md

 Console.WriteLine(uri); // example?search=stuff&good=True
 ```

-You might notice, that the [home project (NIST)](https://github.com/astorDev/nist) contains many more folders beyond queries.
-The project aims to be a verbose toolset for HTTP APIs so there's a high chance you will find something else useful - check it out and don't hesitate to give it a star! ⭐
+You might notice that the [home project (NIST)](https://github.com/astorDev/nist) contains many more folders beyond queries.
+The project aims to be a verbose toolset for HTTP APIs, so there's a high chance you will find something else useful - check it out and don't hesitate to give it a star! ⭐

 Claps for this article are also highly appreciated! 😉